Why is my steam cleaner grimy

 Cleaning

-The answer to 'why is my steam cleaner grimy' is that a grimy steam cleaner is often caused by a buildup of dirt, grime, and mineral deposits from the water used in the machine.
-This can happen over time as the steam cleaner is used, especially if you're using tap water instead of distilled or purified water.
+The answer to 'why is my steam cleaner grimy' is that a grimy steam cleaner is often caused by a buildup of dirt, mineral deposits, or residue from cleaning solutions.
+This can happen over time as the steam cleaner is used, especially if it's not properly maintained and cleaned after each use.

 Step-by-Step Guide